kwgch/cline_100_days_challenge/src/006/memory-bank/progress.md

 ## What Works
 - Created the initial memory bank files.
 - Set up the project structure.
+- Made the game responsive for mobile devices.
+- Implemented touch controls for the catcher.
+- Created a README.md file.

 ## What's Left to Build
 - Implement the game logic and UI.